SanderMertens/flecs/docs/Manual.md

 }
 ```

-Anyone who paid careful attention to this example will notice that the `ecs_add_entity` operation accepts two regular entities.
+Anyone who paid careful attention to this example will notice that the `ecs_add_id` operation accepts two regular entities.

 ### Switchable tags
 Switchable tags are sets of regular tags that can be added to an entity, except that only one of the set can be active at the same time.
 This is particularly useful when storing state machines.
 Consider the following example: